andy-rs6/Labs-Anul2/LFAF/reports/second_lab.md

 ## Implementation description
 ### check_deterministic
-This code checks whether the finite automaton represented by the object is deterministic or not.
+&ensp;&ensp;&ensp; This code checks whether the finite automaton represented by the object is deterministic or not.
 It does so by creating a transition map that maps the current state and input symbol to a set of next states.
 If any state in the automaton has multiple transitions for the same input symbol, then the automaton is non-deterministic and the method returns false.
 Otherwise, the automaton is deterministic and the method returns true.
 The method takes no arguments and returns a boolean value.

 ```
     def check_deterministic(self):